Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 **Clicking on a grid:** this selects or unselects the grid.
 When a grid is selected, its name appears in red in the explorer.
 Only one grid can be selected at any time.
 A grid must be selected in order to change its legend, or to inspect its cells values.
+This way of selecting a grid can be slow for larger grids.
+Grids can also be selected by using the context menu of the grid in the sidebar.
+It has an option "Select in viewer".

 **Pressing the “zoom to extent” button (** |image5| **) in the toolbar:** zooms out until all the grids that are visualized in the